Amy Grant: Personal life

 In June 2020, Grant had an open-heart surgery to repair partial anomalous pulmonary venous return (PAPVR), a congenital heart condition.

-On July 27, 2022, Grant was injured and briefly hospitalized when she fell from her bicycle while riding near Nashville's Harpeth Hills Golf Course.
-She sustained cuts and abrasions.
+In July 2022, Grant was hospitalized in Nashville following a bicycle accident and, on doctors’ advice, postponed several concert dates while she recovered.

 Public views and perception

 Along with praise for her contributions to the contemporary Christian genre, Grant has also generated controversy within the Christian community, from "complaints that she was too worldly and too sexy" to a "barrage of condemnation" following her divorce and remarriage.